buckbaskin/buckbaskin.github.io/content/break-quad-copter2.md

 fly the quadcopter with both batteries on board and line them up in series.

-Looking back at the battery (with the help of the Adafruit link), I can now see that the battery is a 3.7V rated battery with 750 milli-amp-hours of current rating and 2.78 Watt-hours of power rating.
+Looking back at the battery (with the help of the Adafruit link), I can now see that the battery is a 3.7V rated battery with 750 milliamp-hours of current rating and 2.78 Watt-hours of power rating.
 A quick search of the batteries' serial number indicates that its at least nominally a special part for the quadcopter, but its pretty similar to a lot of other batteries so I bet it could